ncasteln/42-inception/TO-DO.md

 4) wordpress
 	- If done manually everything works about the installation BUT NOTHING is shown when try to access from the browser, why?
 	- Possible wrong config in nginx?
 Maybe jut use var/www/html ?
+	- --allow-root remove and use sudo with www-data instead?
+	- PHP www.conf file: understand parameters